mindis/multimap/docs/cppbasics.md

 multimap::Map map("path/to/directory", options);
 ```

-However, since a `Map` object is neither copyable nor moveable you might allocate it on the heap.
-You should also catch errors that may occur during construction.
+However, since a Map object is neither copyable nor moveable you might allocate it on the heap to be able to transfer ownership.
+In case of an error the constructor of Map also throws an exception that should be caught.
+So you would better write code like this:

 ```cpp
 std::unique_ptr<multimap::Map> map;